-This summary assumes that the Notes will have an "issue price" (the first price at which a substantial amount of the Notes is sold to the public for cash, excluding sales to underwriters, placements agents or wholesalers) equal to their stated redemption price at maturity or will be issued with less than a statutorily defined de minimis amount of original issue discount ("OID") and, as such, assumes that the Notes will be considered to be issued without OID for U.S. federal income tax purposes, which the Issuer expects to be the case.
+This summary assumes that the Notes will have an issue price equal to their stated redemption price at maturity or will be issued with less than a statutorily defined de minimis amount of original issue discount ("OID") and, as such, assumes that the Notes will be considered to be issued without OID for U.S. federal income tax purposes, which the Issuer expects to be the case.